PML-N condemns Ghaffar Dogar’s arrest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Muslim League-Nawaz (PML-N) Sunday reacted to the arrest of its former MNA Abdul Ghaffar Dogar, saying such actions could not dampen the spirit and morale of its workers.
+ISLAMABAD: The Pakistan Muslim League-Nawaz (PML-N) Sunday severely reacted to the arrest of its former MNA Abdul Ghaffar Dogar saying such actions could not dampen the spirit and morale of its workers.

 Reacting to the arrest, PML-N Vice President Maryam Nawaz tweeted that the Multan rally of Pakistan Democratic Movement (PDM) would be held on its scheduled day and time.